Bayesian method for fitting the low-energy constants in chiral perturbation theory: Observables and inputs

 The values of $\pi\pi$ scattering lengths $a_0^{0}$, $a_0^{2}$ and the three relevant two-flavor LECs are

 The covariance matrix of $a_0^{0}$, $a_0^{2}$ and $\bar l_1$, $\bar l_2$, $\bar l_4$ is listed in Table \ref{table a}.

-We have tested that whether containing the covariance matrix or not, it has a slight impact on the final fitting results, because the errors of $\bar l_i$ themselves are very large.
+We have tested whether the covariance matrix is present or not, it has a slight impact on the final fitting results, because the errors of $\bar l_i$ themselves are very large.
 Of course, in order to make the results more statistically significant, the covariance matrix is considered in the global fit.

 The experimental values of $\pi K$ scattering lengths $a_0^{1/2}m_\pi$ and $a_0^{3/2}m_\pi$ are

 The experimental values of the scalar radius $\langle r^2\rangle_S^\pi$ and the pion scalar form factor $c_S^\pi$ are